pocomane/brewed-in-the-apocalypse/bita.md

 Bob - Yes is perfect to me.
 ```

 The step n.3. it is the core "Roll".
-The scenarist are the relevant for the
+The scenarist select the harms that are
-situation, and the protagonist the relevant traits.
+the relevant for the situation, and the protagonist the relevant traits.
 Then the protagonist rolls 2 standard 6-side dices, sums the results, adds the
 number of traits and subtracts the harms.
 The result will say which kind of
 outcome the character will get:

-- With 8 or less  the protagonist get a "Failure" outcome.
+- With 8 or less  it is a "Failure" outcome.
-- With 9-10-11    the protagonist get a "Twist" outcome.
+- With 9-10-11    it is a "Twist" outcome.
-- With 12 or more the protagonist get a "Success" outcome.
+- With 12 or more it is a "Success" outcome.

 TODO - return to classic ranges ? classically in a Apocalypse World
 the three ranges are 6-/7-8-9/10+ but